The year in review: Tucson's top 10 sports stories of 2018

 Maybe more shocking is the recruiting success of Adia Barnes and the UA women’s program.
 Despite a 6-24 record in 2018, Arizona brought in the best recruiting class in program history.

-Led by Cate Reese, the first McDonald’s All-American in program history, and with Washington transfer Aari McDonald running the point — and ranking in the top five in the nation in scoring at nearly 25 points per game — the Wildcats got off to a 10-1 start in 2018-19.
+Led by Cate Reese, the first McDonald’s All-American in program history, and with Washington transfer Aari McDonald running the point — and ranking in the top five in the nation in scoring at nearly 25 points per game — the Wildcats are off to an 11-1 start in 2018-19.

 ua women’s golf title

-After an 18-year drought, the Arizona women’s golf team claimed its first national championship.
+After an 18-year drought, the Arizona women’s golf team claimed its third national championship.

 Haley Moore dropped in a birdie putt on the sudden-death 19th hole to lift the Wildcats to the title over Alabama in late-May, the team’s third consecutive overwhelming upset.
 No. 8-ranked Arizona needed surprise wins over UCLA and Stanford to prevent the Crimson Tide from winning their second title in six years, helping lift the Pac-12 to its fourth consecutive women’s golf crown.